MAX (operating system): Activities performed

 The MaX team has participated in events of schools, such as 'Program-me at IES Clara del Rey, to support new talents; or with IES Príncipe Felipe at MediaLab Prado, to encourage diffusion of MaX.

 Conferences

 MaX has held many conferencess over the years, almost annually, to present future versions of MaX, create workshops, or hold install parties.
 The conference was held online in 2021.

 Characteristics

 Community

-The community of users actively participates, testing the system, reporting problems, contributing with improvement proposals, helping other users or sharing with their peers the benefits of using this system.
-In return, MAX will work better and better, it will adapt better to the real needs of the teachers and the students.
+The community of users participates, tests the system, reports problems, contributes with improvement proposals, helps other users, or shares with their peers the benefits of using this system.
+In return, MAX works and adapts better to the needs of the teachers and the students.

 MaX has its own community forum and a volunteer development group.

 Included software

 MaX has learning software such as Scratch and Moodle.